 "When I came to Assiniboine Hospital a year ago I was absolutely bedridden," she said.
 "I had just about given up all hope.
-I didn't the know whether or not I would live."
+I didn't think anything more could be done for me, and I didn't know whether or not I would live."

 Today Jean's attitude has changed completely.
 "I am happier and more hopeful," she explained confidently.
-"I am looking forward to celebrating at least my 80th birthtients, to physical medical treatments, and, most important, to the hopeful, sympathetic attitude of the doctors and nurses.
+"I am looking forward to celebrating at least my 80th birthday...